 MADE is a research stream at the School of Design Innovation which focuses on multi-material printing.

-MADE (Multi-property Additive-manufacturing Design Experiments) focusses on innovative design applications of 3D printing and Additive Manufacturing materials, technologies and processes.
+MADE (Multi-property Additive-manufacturing Design Experiments) focuses on innovative design applications of 3D printing and additive manufacturing materials, technologies, and processes.
 It aspires to establish a globally recognised design research expertise in the currently undersubscribed niche of multi-material printing.

 Areas of focus reflect both internal expertise and industry interest, which span a wide range of applications from healthcare to the entertainment industry.
-MADE will build on existing research capability in the ID programme, the School’s significant commitment to high-end 3D printing facilities and the programme’s growing collaboration with international technology leaders and service providers such as Stratasys and Shapeways.
+MADE builds on existing research capability in the industrial design programme, the School’s significant commitment to high-end 3D printing facilities, and the programme’s growing collaborations with international technology leaders and service providers such as Stratasys and Shapeways.

 MADE is affiliated with the research activities of the New Zealand Product Accelerator.

 For more detailed information and a visual portfolio of projects, participants and activities please see the dedicated website for the MADE research stream.

 - Primary focus on multi-material polymer printing

 - Intensive engagement with the technology – physical outputs